Gatineau coach accused of 'inappropriate' behaviour off the job again | CBC News

 Gatineau coach accused of 'inappropriate' behaviour off the job again

-Unigym Gatineau said coach Dave Fallon will be absent indefinitely for 'personal reasons'
+Unigym Gatineau said Dave Fallon will be absent indefinitely for 'personal reasons'

 A Gatineau gym has announced that a coach recently accused of inappropriate behaviour will again be off the job, this time for an indefinite period.